directus/directus/docs/guides/extensions/interfaces-radio-selector-icons.md

 ## Work With Images

-::: tip
+::: warning DEPRECATED

-[DEPRECATED] Use session cookies instead.
+Use session cookies instead.

 :::